wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.7.6 - 2013-10-13 =
+* New.
+Added support for YouTube and Vimeo slide types in thumbnails template.
+* New.
+Added ability to fetch thumbnails of videos from youtube.com and vimeo.com.
+The thumbnails template will use this to display the thumbnails in its pager.

 = 2.7.5 - 2013-10-10 =
 * Fix.
 Fix critical error with slider not working caused by easing plugin.
 * New.
 Added ability to add a title to slider widget.